nimapdevyash/Appointment_Management_System/Readme.md

 [x] 3.
 Patient can schedule multiple appointments based on the slot timings available [x] 4.
 Doctor can blacklist the patients and after that the patient can't find the doctor [] 5.
-Notification needs to be sent to both the patient and doctor every time the appointment is booked or cancled [] 6.
+Notification needs to be sent to both the patient and doctor every time the appointment is booked or cancled [x] 6.
 Doctor can download the file containing the name , time of the bookings slot of that patient